hongtao-wu/hongtao-wu.github.io/_pages/about.md

 </p>

 ### [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/)
-M.Phil. student, Major in Robotics and Autonomous Systems, Sep 2022 ~ present.
+M.Phil. in Robotics and Autonomous Systems, Sep 2022 ~ present.